 SMS is where email was at its infancy…with one huge BUT.
 BUT.

-SMS as a lead gen mechanism can enhance engagement and accelerate sales.
+SMS can act as a lead management automation mechanism and can enhance engagement and accelerate sales.

 OR, it can annoy your potential customers as badly (or worse) as email.